 - “Reaching for the Future,” a printed guide listing the variety of services offered

 - Transition conferences and fairs

 Rockland BOCES assists students and their families with planning for post-secondary education in a variety of ways, including:

 - Serving as a liaison to the college disabilities support services

 Community Vocational Program

 Students have the opportunity to learn marketable job skills and work with local employers.
-Participants include those who attend the Kaplan Career Development Center on the West Nyack campus, the Consortium of occupational and Vocation Education (COVE) at Tappan Zee High School, as well as district-based programs at Pearl River and North Rockland high schools.
+Participants include those who attend the Kaplan Community Development Center on the West Nyack campus, the Consortium of occupational and Vocation Education (COVE) at Tappan Zee High School, as well as district-based programs at Pearl River and North Rockland high schools.